 Other measures against COVID in place in Russia

-As of the 24th of April, 2020, the total number of deaths caused by a coronavirus in Russia is 615, which is very low considering the global statistics.
+As of the 24th of April, 2020, the total number of deaths caused by a coronavirus in Russia was 615, which is very low considering the global statistics.
 Russia has achieved to keep its citizens relatively safe thanks to a series of measures that go beyond the travel limitations outlined above.

 To avoid flares in the capital area, the Russian authorities launched on April 15th a new electronic pass system for Moscow that focuses on regulating movement to and from the city.
 All those traveling to or from Moscow have to hold a digital pass for the journey.
 The pass applies to everyone moving by train, car, taxi, motorcycle, bicycle, and public transport.
 The pass is quite convenient as it can be obtained online by locals and foreigners on a dedicated website.